-Following are the top ingredients to avoid during pregnancy and while breastfeeding in hair products, why it’s best to avoid them during pregnancy and breastfeeding, how to identify the ingredients on product labels, and options that are better for you and your baby.
+Following is a list of chemicals to avoid during pregnancy and while breastfeeding in hair care products, why it’s best to avoid them, how to identify the ingredients on product labels, and options that are better for you and your baby.

 Synthetic fragrance ingredients are ubiquitous in conventional hair care.
 Even some products labeled “unscented” contain synthetic fragrance to mask the scent of other ingredients.
 Fragrance in hair care is usually a chemical cocktail of several ingredients, including phthalates and industrial solvents.

 How to I.D: Identifying synthetic fragrance ingredients to look out for in hair products can be tricky, as most brands don’t disclose their specific scent ingredients.
 Look for terms like “parfum” and “perfume”, and see if the product label makes note of natural fragrance ingredients.
 When in doubt, trust your nose.
 If a product smells like something that could not have come from nature, it probably didn’t.
 Many hair care products are free from artificial fragrances and use natural botanicals for scent.